ehy/swfput-wp/readme.txt

 = 1.0.5 =
 * BUG[unimportant]: tested a defined(FOO) (rather than 'FOO'),
-	but it can only matter in the very exceedingly extremely unlikely case that a .mo translation binary for this plugin's text domain has been installed under the WP install's WP_LANG_DIR.
+	but PHP handles that common mistake anyway, and it could only matter in the very exceedingly extremely unlikely case that a .mo translation binary for this plugin's text domain has been installed under the WP's WP_LANG_DIR.
+* Added check for naughty direct invocation.

 = 1.0.4 =
 * Fixed duplicated message on settings page update resulting from